sandra-calvo/smarthomes/README.md

 Feel free to create new intents for your bot.
 ![](/images/WA8.png?raw=true)

-### Step 17.
-Get Watson Assistant credentials
+### Step X. Get Watson Assistant credentials
 Since we will need your Watson Assistant credentials and your workspace ID in the next step, this is a good moment to save them.Go to the deploy tab in the Assistant window.
 There you will find your workspace ID, username and password.
 Copy the credentials and save them for later.
 ![](/images/WA9.png?raw=true)

-### Step 18.
-Build a Node-RED flow to connect with Watson Assistant
+### Step X. Build a Node-RED flow to connect with Watson Assistant
 **Back to Node-RED window**

 Copy the content of **UI2.json** and import the flow to Node-RED, same way you did in Step 15.